 Thank you to reader Renee for sharing her Organised Mum thriving at home tips.
-With a family of 4 kids, 14 year old in high school, 5 year old in prep, 4year old in kindy, a 1 year old home full time and a busy husband read Renee has learnt that ANY housework is better than none.
-I have a few things that I have learnt along the way or from other mums…its a continual learning curve.
-Renee shares her tips on how to be an Organised Mum:
+With a family of 4 kids, this full-time mum has a 14year old in high school, a 5year old in prep, a 4year old in kindy, a 1year old at home full-time and a working husband.
+With such a busy family life, Renee has learnt that ANY housework is better than none, so she works hard and does what she can.
+“I have a few things that I have learnt along the way or from other mums, so its a continual learning curve for me.”
+Thank you to Renee for sharing these tips on how to be an Organised Mum with us:

 How to be an Organised Mum

 I have many days I run out of patience and it gets frustrating to say things 4-5 times, and sometimes I just want to stop and sit down too, but it’s so rewarding when you step back and look at your family and the achievements you have achieved.
 Time goes wayyyyy too quickly, and your children will not be babies for long, nor will they stay young forever.

 Make school lunches the night before – this is a good way to avoid running out of bread, fruit, yogurt etc. It gives you time to get back in your car and get the missing food items you need to make your school lunches with.
 You can also rethink the lunch ideas if you need to for healthier lunch options.
 A morning without a good start makes for a long day of chasing your tail.
 Check out the Bento range of Lunchboxes available in Kat’s store.

 Freeze school lunches where possible – Pre-make sandwiches and freeze home-made or store-bought cookies and muffins to make things easier for yourself.
 That way you can just chuck them in the lunch box in the morning, and they will defrost by lunchtime.
 At least you have an emergency stash on hand this way, incase you do run out of bread.
 Baby bottles can be washed in the dishwasher and sterilised after.
 You can do this from around 6 months of age.